hrbrmstr/clandnstine/README.md

 available for compilation (no guard rails setup yet):

   - Use `brew install getdns` on macOS
-  - Install `libgetdns-dev` on debian/ubuntu
+  - Install `libgetdns-dev` or `libgetdns-devel` on debian/ubuntu (version 1.5.1 or higher)
   - (Nothing to see here Windows folks stuck in a backwards ecosysem)

 You’re going to need version 1.5.1 of `getdns` for this package to install.

 I’ve gotten this running on macOS and Ubuntu 16.04.
-For the latter I had to ensure `libidn2-dev` and `libunbound-dev` were installed then had to grab the 1.5.1 tarball (e.g. `aria2c https://getdnsapi.net/releases/getdns-1-5-1/getdns-1.5.1.tar.gz`), extract it and `config`/`make`/`make install` (plus `ldconfig` after).
+For the latter I had to ensure `libidn2-0-dev` and `libunbound-dev` were installed then had to grab the 1.5.1 tarball (e.g. `aria2c https://getdnsapi.net/releases/getdns-1-5-1/getdns-1.5.1.tar.gz`), extract it and `config`/`make`/`make install` (plus `ldconfig` after).